AzulRK22/congestionai/web/README.md

 	•	Holiday lists are demo-size; expand per country for production.
 	•	No server DB; history/settings live in the browser.

+## 🧪 Demo script (for judges)
+	1. Open Plan → CDMX → Puebla → Window 120 / Step 10 → Plan.
+	2. In Result: show Best, the Advisor, chips Holiday/Weekend, Save, Add to calendar.
+	3. Open History: view metrics and the saved item; use Replan.
+	4. Show Settings: change Country to us and explain how it impacts risk/holiday and cache.
+	5. Go to Forecast: show 72h and “Plan that window”.

+## 🤝 Contributing
+  PRs welcome.
+Standards: Strict TypeScript, ESLint, Tailwind.

+## License
+    MIT
 ````